 Seriously, I know that the “public declaration” of DeBeers being founded as a company by Cecil Rhodes, is recorded as happening in 1888, but who’s to say that Pliny the Elder, is not, well, an Elder of Cecil Rhodes?
 And I feel that this is a reasonable argument because it was only two centuries after “Pliny the Elder” drafted his Treatise of Natural History, that diamonds were first imported into China.
 Based upon these “facts” we know that the road to global domination of the world diamond market, began way back in the day, somewhere around 100 – 300 AD.

-Despite India’s attempts to retain control of the world diamond industry, diamonds were discovered in Brazil in 1725, and Brazil quickly became the world’s main producer of diamonds… well, at least for awhile.
+Despite India’s attempts to retain control of the world diamond industry, diamonds were discovered in Brazil in 1725.
+At that time, Brazil quickly became the world’s main producer of diamonds..
+Well, at least for a while.

 So you know how old people are always telling us that history repeats itself?
-Well get this… Back in 1739, the Shah of Iran, Nadir Shah, invaded India, and absconded with all of the best diamonds and precious gems from Delhi, and took them back to Persia with him… so nobody should really be all that surprised when the Shah of Iran does anything “off the books” it’s a family tradition.
+Well, get this… Back in 1739, the Shah of Iran, Nadir Shah, invaded India, and absconded with all of the best diamonds and precious gems from Delhi.
+Then he took all those diamonds back to Persia with him.
+With this in mind, nobody should really be all that surprised when the Shah of Iran does anything “off the books” because it’s a family tradition.

-The English chemist, Smithson Tennant, discovered that diamonds are made of carbon when he decided to light a few of them on fire, while they were contained in an atmosphere of oxygen, and determining that doing so produced carbon dioxide.
-Now kids, if you decide to try to replicate this experiment for Science Fair, be sure to tell your mom that “it’s no big deal, you can order a new one from Brian Gavin Diamonds or High Performance Diamonds, they’ll even help you with the insurance claim…” by the way, that’s a shameless plug for a couple of my affiliates, but you have to admit that it was creative.
+Now kids, if you decide to try to replicate this experiment for Science Fair, be sure to tell your mom that it’s no big deal.
+After all, you can order a new one from Brian Gavin Diamonds or High Performance Diamonds.
+As a matter of fact, they’ll even help you with the insurance claim…” By the way, that’s a shameless plug for a couple of my affiliates, but you have to admit that it was creative!

-A British mineralogist named John Mawe, visited the Tijuco diamond mines in Brazil in 1810 and wrote a detailed description of their mining methods… shortly thereafter in 1867, the Eureka Diamond was discovered in South Africa, this led to the Diamond Rush of 1871 in Kimberley Africa, and represents the birth of the modern diamond industry as we know it… we’ll discuss that in History of the World, Part II.
+Moving forward.
+Shortly after that little fiasco, a British mineralogist named John Mawe, visited the Tijuca diamond mines in Brazil.
+He wrote a detailed description of their mining methods circa 1810.
+Shortly thereafter in 1867, the Eureka Diamond was discovered in South Africa.
+This led to the Diamond Rush of 1871 in Kimberley Africa, and represents the birth of the modern diamond industry as we know it.
+We’ll discuss all of that and more in History of the World, Part II.